What is Foundation Training?

 Each Foundation School will use slightly different interview processes and scoring systems but all will be looking for candidates to demonstrate a strong academic ability, an understanding of, and passion for the programme and the potential to develop the competencies outlined in the Academic Compendium.

-You may be required to upload a copy of your CV and provide up to six items of information to support your AFP application.
+You will be required to answer up to six additional questions to support your SFP application.
 You will have space to write a maximum of 225 words for each item.